 I crossed the street and walked down Edgecombe Avenue on the upper side of Jackie Robinson Park.
 On the corner of the edge of the street is the John Hooper Fountain at 155th Street and Edgecombe Avenue.
 The fountain was designed by architect George Martin Huss and is a ornamental horse fountain and lantern.
 It was dedicated in 1894 and donated to the park by businessman John Hooper (NYCParks.com/MichaelMinn.net).
 It was used by the horses for drinking when carriages and horse riding at that time.

-The John Hooper Fountain is at the corner of Edgecombe Avenue and 155th Street
+The John Hooper Fountain is at the corner of Edgecombe Avenue and 155th Street in 2022

 As I walked past the fountain and entered the edge of Jackie Robinson Park, I could hear music and kids screaming from the sidewalk.
 The park was alive with people using the playground or setting up parties for Father’s Day.
 It was also a mixed crowd of people who were conversing amongst themselves about recent events, and I heard many lively debates.
 In July of 2022, the pool had opened up again and there were kids screaming and yelling as they played in the pool.
 This is also a good place for a bathroom break.

 The one thing I discovered about this section of the park is that everything across the street or closer to the park is brand new housing, a lot catering to CUNY students.
 Much of Bradhurst and Fredrick Douglas Boulevard have been knocked down and rebuilt with new housing and much of West 145th Street is new stores and restaurants.
 It changes as you get closed to Lenox Avenue and Young Park.